gabriel-guelfi/Pesticide/README.md

 ### How do I Get Started? ###

-Simply put "insecticide" folder in any directory within your project, include Insecticide class, then instantiate its object, passing the URL, in which you placed the folder, to the constructor method.
+Simply put "pesticide" folder in any directory within your project, include Pesecticide class, then instantiate its object, passing the URL, in which you placed the folder, to the constructor method.
 You can also pass the name of your theme, in the second constructor's argument:
 ```
 #!php
 <?php
-include '/path/to/insecticide/class.insecticide.php';
+include '/path/to/pesticide/class.pesticide.php';

-$ins = new Insecticide("/path/to"); // for default theme.
+$pesticide = new Pesticide("/path/to"); // for default theme.
 ?>
 ```
 Or, for custom theme:
 ```
 #!php
 <?php
-include '/path/to/insecticide/class.insecticide.php';
+include '/path/to/pesticide/class.pesticide.php';

-$ins = new Insecticide("/path/to","custom");
+$pesticide = new Pesticide("/path/to","custom");
 ?>
 ```
 No further configs needed.